krashanoff/whoami/index.md

 ## Who are you?

 I am a software engineer at [Ramp](https://ramp.com/).
-Formerly, I was a software engineer at [Regrello](https://www.regrello.com/), and a systems engineer at [Booz Allen Hamilton](https://www.boozallen.com/).
+Previously, I was a software engineer at [Regrello](https://www.regrello.com/), and a systems engineer at [Booz Allen Hamilton](https://www.boozallen.com/).
 I attended [UCLA](https://www.ucla.edu/) for my bachelor's.

-Lately, I have been interested in databases, efficient computing, and legacy software.
+I love computers.

 You can find me on GitHub as [`krashanoff`](https://github.com/krashanoff).
 If you'd like to get in touch with me directly, email [`hello@krashanoff.com`](mailto:hello@krashanoff.com).